History of general anesthesia: 19th century

-Eastern hemisphere
+Eastern world

 Takamine Tokumei from Shuri, Ryūkyū Kingdom, is reported to have made a general anesthesia in 1689 in the Ryukyus, now known as Okinawa.
 He passed on his knowledge to the Satsuma doctors in 1690 and to Ryūkyūan doctors in 1714.

 Hanaoka Seishū (華岡 青洲, 1760–1835) of Osaka was a Japanese surgeon of the Edo period with a knowledge of Chinese herbal medicine, as well as Western surgical techniques he had learned through Rangaku (literally "Dutch learning", and by extension "Western learning").
 Beginning in about 1785, Hanaoka embarked on a quest to re-create a compound that would have pharmacologic properties similar to Hua Tuo's mafeisan.
 After years of research and experimentation, he finally developed a formula which he named tsūsensan (also known as mafutsu-san).
 Like that of Hua Tuo, this compound was composed of extracts of several different plants, including: